 Most of the main utilities are able to write their log files to a Unix Domain socket if configured that way. watchgnupg is a simple listener for such a socket.
 It ameliorates the output with a time stamp and makes sure that long lines are not interspersed with log output from other utilities.
 This tool is not available for Windows.

 watchgnupg is commonly invoked as

-watchgnupg --force ~/.gnupg/S.log
+watchgnupg --force $(gpgconf --list-dirs socketdir)/S.log

 watchgnupg understands these options:

-$ watchgnupg --force /home/foo/.gnupg/S.log
+$ watchgnupg --force --time-only $(gpgconf --list-dirs socketdir)/S.log

+If the default socket as given above and returned by "echo $(gpgconf –list-dirs socketdir)/S.log" is not desired an arbitrary socket name can be specified, for example socket:///home/foo/bar/mysocket.
 For debugging purposes it is also possible to do remote logging.
 Take care if you use this feature because the information is send in the clear over the network.
 Use this syntax in the conf files:

 You may use any port and not just 4711 as shown above; only IP

 under Windows the registry entry